aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 ```
 Change the IdentityFile to the private key file in .vagrant\machines\default\virtualbox, then save it.

-Click the blue icon in the lower left corner, select "Connect to Host", then select 'centos7', and you can edit the files or run commands in VM.
+Click the blue icon in the lower left corner, select "Connect to Host", then select 'centos7', and you can edit the files or run commands in the VM.

 ![Fig9](./figs/fig9.png)